musaflacko/assignment-2/README.md

 Feature 1 - Google Map<br />
 It allows targeted user to read the map at first glance and analyse their whereabouts.<br /><br />
 Feature 1 - Google Directions<br />
-It allows users to determine the route for them to reach their destination.<br /><br />
+It allows users to determine the display routes for them to reach their destination.<br /><br />

 # Technologies Used
-- Boostrap<br />
+- Bootstrap<br />
 This is to arrange contents of the website.
 In a way, it makes the design of the website organised and responsive for most devices.<br /><br />
 - Google Map (API)<br />
 This is what makes the Google Map possible on this application.
 The similar Google Map used in any other map-navigating application.<br /><br />